If you’re wondering “How much is $80,000 per year an hour?” And all those other paycheck related deductions, we’ve got you covered with all the info!

 - Make a realistic monthly budget; here are the popular budgeting methods

 - Save up for significant purchases such as a new car (use sinking funds)

 - Dump your debt ASAP (paying interest is eating away at your bank account, do it this way)

 - Evaluate, tweak & adjust (everyone needs to adjust, no one is perfect at budgeting)

 - Live within your means (you have to say no to yourself).
 Let’s dive into this aspect more with The Joneses.

-Americans are constantly subjecting themselves to the comparison game and lifestyle creep.
+Americans are constantly subjecting themselves with the comparison game and lifestyle creep.
 What exactly am I referring to?
-Americans have a debt problem, a big one, to put it mildly.
+Americans have a debt problem, to put it mildly.